 From understanding where solar generation capacity like solar panels is located, opening up energy data to predicting how much energy will be produced – our projects cover a variety of topics.

-Solar PV power production is a hard to forecast: As clouds move over PV panels, the power output moves up and down rapidly.
-To keep the energy grid in balance, electricity grid operators need to have a readily available backup which usually comes from fossil sources.
+Forecasting solar photovoltaic (PV) power production is hard: As clouds move over PV panels, the power output moves up and down rapidly.
+To keep the energy grid in balance, operators need to have readily available power generation reserves which usually come from fossil fuel sources.